Air pollution in Nigeria: Industrial emissions

 According to a study, ambient air pollution in Lagos State resulted in an estimated economic loss of approximately $2.1 billion in 2018.
 This figure represents around 2.1% of the state's Gross Domestic Product (GDP).
 The losses were attributed to the health impacts of air pollution, including increased illness rates and premature deaths, which affected workforce productivity and imposed additional burdens on healthcare systems.

+Impact

+Air pollution

 Air pollution is a serious public health issue in Nigeria, especially for young children (under five years old).
 Air pollution was blamed for an estimated 67,416 pneumonia related deaths in children under five in 2019.
 Household air pollution, mostly from indoor cooking and solid fuel consumption, was responsible for almost 78% of these pollution-related pneumonia deaths.
 Prolonged exposure to air pollution has also been linked to a higher risk of cardiovascular issues, cancer, and unfavorable pregnancy outcomes, as well as respiratory conditions like asthma and chronic obstructive pulmonary disease (COPD).
 According to studies, indoor pollution levels at some schools, especially those located in urban and industrial regions, may be higher than outdoor levels, which increases the health hazards for both staff and students.